Property Management in London, Ontario: What Landlords Need to Know

 That's where professional property management comes in.

 Whether you own a single-family home, a duplex, or a multi-unit building, working with a local property manager can be the difference between a stress-free investment and a full-time headache.
+For context on pricing, see our guide to property management fees in Ontario.
 This guide breaks down what property management in London, Ontario actually involves, what it costs, and how to decide whether it's right for you.

 What Does a Property Manager Actually Do?